softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet_Registration/createObject.md

 ---
 title: "createObject"
+description: "The subnet registration service has been deprecated.

-description: "Create registration with a global registrar to associate an assigned subnet with the provided contact details.
+Create registration with a global registrar to associate an assigned subnet with the provided contact details.

 Contact information is provided in the form of a [SoftLayer_Account_Regional_Registry_Detail](/reference/datatypes/SoftLayer_Account_Regional_Registry_Detail), which reference can be provided when the registration is created or afterwards.
 Registrations without an associated person detail will remain in the ``OPEN`` status.
 To specify a person detail when creating a registration, the ``detailReferences`` property should be populated with a list item providing a ``detailId`` value referencing the [SoftLayer_Account_Regional_Registry_Detail](/reference/datatypes/SoftLayer_Account_Regional_Registry_Detail).